 Appendix 1.
 RAWES Field assessment sheet

-The list of ecosystem services provided under the RAWES approach differs partly from that used in the RIS and therefore should be considered as an example which should be adapted as appropriate to satisfy the relevant situation.
+Note: The list of ecosystem services provided under the RAWES approach differs partly from that used in the RIS and therefore should be considered as an example which should be adapted as appropriate to satisfy the relevant situation.
 For instance, where the RAWES approach is being used to inform the RIS then it is appropriate to make the modification required to ensure that all relevant ecosystem services are assessed.
-[The following ecosystem services do not appear in the list adopted by Resolution XI.8 for use in RISs, and should therefore be deleted:

-Clay, mineral, aggregate harvest

-Waste disposal

-Air quality regulation

-Regulation of human disease

-Regulation of livestock disease

-Salinity regulation

-Fire regulation

-Noise and visual buffering

-Primary production

-Water recycling

-Provision of habitats

-Pollination (included on RIS as a Supporting service, so should be moved)

-Additionally, the following ecosystem services are listed in the RIS but not here and therefore need to be added:

-Livestock fodder

-Biochemical products

-Nature observation/tourism

-Biodiversity

-Carbon storage/sequestration]